blackduck-se/Jason_repo1/README.md

 IMAGE_NAME="srm-custom-connector-example"  #<-- Name of the image to build, update this to a unique name for the integration IMAGE_TAG="v1.3"                           #<-- Image Tag REG="myregistry:5000"                      #<-- Registry to push the image to after being built, SRM must be able to pull images from this registry.
-CA_CERT="cert-mgr-ca.crt"                  #<-- If you need to add a CA cert to the image, put the filename to copy here, if this is not needed set this to ""
+CA_CERT=""                                 #<-- If you need to add a CA cert to the image, put the filename to copy here, if this is not needed set this to ""
 RUNTIME="standalone"                #<-- To build as a standalone docker container (i.e not running through tool Orchestration, set to "standalone", to build the container for running through tool orchestration set to "toolOrchestration".)

 # Docker Run Variables